-Access to capital and credit markets is important to PGE's continued ability to operate.
-The Company potentially faces significant capital requirements over the next three to five years and expects to issue debt and equity securities, as necessary, to fund these requirements.
-In addition, because of contractual commitments and regulatory requirements, the Company may have limited ability to delay or terminate certain projects.
-For additional information concerning PGE's capital requirements, see "Capital Requirements" in the Liquidity and Capital Resources section of Item 7.-"Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Access to capital and credit markets is important to PGE's ability to operate.
+The Company potentially faces significant capital requirements over the next two to five years and expects to issue debt and equity securities, as necessary, to fund these requirements.
+In addition, contractual commitments and regulatory requirements may limit the Company's ability to delay or terminate certain projects.
+For additional information concerning PGE's capital requirements, see "Capital Requirements" in the Liquidity and Capital Resources section in Item 7.-"Management's Discussion and Analysis of Financial Condition and Results of Operations."